-Vimetco is a vertically integrated international Group with its own production of bauxite, alumina, coal, power and aluminium.
+Vimetcoisaverticallyintegrated international Group with its own production of bauxite, alumina, coal, power and aluminium.
 The Company developed its own raw material production units, operating its own energy plants in China, a bauxite mine in Sierra Leone and an alumina refinery in Romania.
 Vimetco focuses its production activity on delivering high value added products, both in primary and processed sectors.
 The Company is constantly improving the quality of products and services, having a wide range of aluminium products in the primary sector, including billets, wire rod, slabs and in the processed sector, such as plates, sheets, coils and extruded products.
-With a favourable geographic positioning, with long standing expertise in high added value products and with a vertically integrated business model, Vimetco is able to offer increased value to its stakeholders (customers, employees, shareholders and local communities).
+With a favourable geographic positioning, with long standing expertise in high value added products and with a vertically integrated business model, Vimetco is able to offer increased value to its stakeholders (customers, employees, shareholders and local communities).